 Continuing Ph.D. students in any discipline who need to conduct their dissertation research abroad for the duration of the academic year.
 See Eligibility section for details.

-The James B. Duke International Research Travel Fellowship provides an annual stipend (equivalent to the Graduate School-recommended Arts and Sciences nine-month stipend established each year), as well as tuition, mandatory fees and a $2,000 travel allowance for students who need to conduct their dissertation research abroad.
+The James B. Duke International Research Travel Fellowship provides an annual stipend (equivalent to the Graduate School-recommended Arts and Sciences nine-month stipend established each year), as well as tuition, mandatory fees and a $2,000 travel allowance for students who need to conduct their dissertation research abroad for the duration of the academic year, both fall and spring semesters.
 In addition, The Graduate School will pay the health insurance premium for recipients who enroll in the Duke Student Medical Insurance Plan.

 - Applicants must be in good academic standing.

 - Applicants must have completed the preliminary exam by the end of the spring semester before the period covered by the award.

 - Students must be doing dissertation research abroad for the entire nine-month term of the award.

 - Should a student be offered external funding that provides support equal to that of the James B. Duke International Research Travel award, the student is expected to accept the external funding in place of the James B. Duke, and will receive a $5,000 supplement from The Graduate School.
 The Graduate School will also provide a scholarship for tuition, fees, and health insurance to the extent that these are not covered by the external funding source.

 - No other award (whether fellowship or training-related) may be held concurrently with this fellowship without special permission from the dean.

 - Approval from your department (see step 1 below)